Hybrid divide-and-conquer approach for tree search algorithms: Background

 What originally sparked the interest in hybrid algorithms, is the fundamental question whether \emph{threshold-free} speed-ups are possible at all.
 This was answered in the positive in the previous works mentioned above~\cite{dnq-eppstein,dnq-schoning}.

-In the above, we have assumed that the time complexity can be fully characterized in terms of the instance size $n$; in general, the complexities may be precisely established only given access to a number of parameters, such as, search tree size or even less obvious measures like the location of the tree leaf in the search tree.
-We will discuss these options in Section~\ref{sec:gvb}.
+In the above, we have assumed that the time complexity can be fully characterized in terms of the instance size $n$.
+In general, as discussed in Section~\ref{sec:gvb}, the complexities may be precisely established only given access to a number of parameters, such as, search tree size or even less obvious measures like the location of the tree leaf in the search tree.